 Enter the amount of any mineral production withholding tax allocated by the partnership to the pass-through entity taxpayer.
-The credit for mineral production withholding tax reduces the amount of Utah withholding tax that is calculated for this partner on Schedule N. The credit should also be reported on line 18 of Schedule K-1 for this partner.
+The credit for mineral production withholding tax reduces the amount of Utah withholding tax that is calculated for this partner on Schedule N. Also report the credit on line 18 of Schedule K-1 for this partner.